- Date : 13/07/2016

 4. Surrender: In the case of a Term Plan, if you surrender your policy and stop paying a premium, your life cover ceases.
 With Whole Life policies, you can surrender the Policy before the term ends and can get the Value of the Plan as on that Day after some deductions if the company’s policy allows it.
 Also, whole life plans allow you to stop paying the premium but enjoy the life cover as long as the policy is not surrendered.
 However, the fact remains that whole life insurance premiums are often so high that they are unaffordable.

-The reason why term plan is attractive is that it provides a high sum assured for a very affordable premium.
-If you are unmarried, it would be prudent to buy a term plan that covers you till you are at least 75 years of age.
+The reason why a term plan is attractive is that it provides a high sum assured for a very affordable premium.
+If you are unmarried, it would be prudent to buy a term plan that covers you until you are at least 75 years of age.
 This is because if the policy ends before that age, and you want to take another plan, the premium can be very high.
 The reason for this is that at a young age, you are likely to get premium at extremely low prices because you pose a much lower risk.
 Plus, though you are unmarried right now, your liabilities are likely to increase in the future.

 The major benefit of whole life insurance plans is that they protect you for the entire length of your life, and are suitable for someone who buys a policy early as the premium does not change throughout the term of the policy.
 It can also help fund sudden financial needs as the policyholder can borrow against it and can also withdraw from the policy.